howardck/BezierBlobs/README.md

 `secondaryCurve = baseCurve.map{ $0.newPoint(at: offset: along: $1)}`

 `newPoint` is an extension on `CGPoint`.
-A positive offset moves our vertex outward from the base superellipse and a negative value moves it inward (thus creating a smaller one).
+A positive offset moves our vertex outward from the base superellipse and a negative value moves it inward.

 Here's a simple example of what I'm talking about: